khalilabidd/Instagram_clone/README.md

 # insta clone project
-a clone application using riverpod as a state management solution.
+a full implementation of a clone insta application using riverpod as a state management solution.
 I didn't add access to my firebase access for security reasons